 A final decision on Commodore’s conditional-use request was deferred several times by the previous council, and by the first meeting of the new council on May 24, it was on deadline and could not be deferred again.

-Several neighbors reiterated their opposition to the project, while Commodore showed a video of numerous people around the Irish Channel pledging their support.
-With so little time to dig into the issue after being swon in, District B Councilman Jay H. Banks asked the council to approve the request, but said he would hold the ordinance allowing the project until more meetings could be held.
+With so little time to dig into the issue after being sworn in, District B Councilman Jay H. Banks asked the council to approve the request, but said he would hold the ordinance allowing the project until more meetings could be held.

 “Those neighbors over there are saying they don’t want it, but we have a video of a bunch of people saying that they do,” Banks said.
 “This is not going to be one-sided.
 This is all brand new and fresh.”